crcdng/p5_bitalino_helper/README.md

 A helper class for using [Processing](https://processing.org) with [BITalino](http://bitalino.com/en/).

+Supports Processing 3.4+ and BITalino (r)evolution (BITalino 2).

 First connect your BITalino via Bluetooth / BLE.

-To use the BITalino class, start with one of the examples.
-Alternatively, you can open a new sketch in Processing and drag and drop `Bitalino.pde` from the `dist` folder on the sketch window.
-Then you can read data from the BITalino like this:
+To use the BITalino helper, start with one of the examples.
+Or open a new sketch in Processing and drag and drop `Bitalino.pde` from the `dist` folder on the sketch window.
+Then you can read data from the BITalino (r)evolution like this:

 ```
-Bitalino bitalino;
+Bitalino2 bitalino;
 final int PORT = 0; // the index of the BITalino port displayed in the console
 int data[] = new int[6]; // data of the 6 acquisition channels